KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 # Allocation Strategy

 An easy way to handle allocation for this virtual memory system is to pack a list of free pages into a shader storage buffer object (SSBO).
 When the GPU wants to allocate, it can remove the topmost entry using shader atomics and add that page to the corresponding page table entry.
 When it wants to deallocate, it can add the page back to the front of the list again using shader atomics.
+With this system the GPU will add pages back to the free list whenever its page table frame marker exceeds some value less than the max supported by the frame marker bits.

+Another option would be to implement a cache using one a replacement policy such as least recently used (LRU).
+More cache replacement policies can be found on [this Wikipedia article](https://en.wikipedia.org/wiki/Cache_replacement_policies).

 In the following gif the lower left shows the first memory pool as it pulls pages from the free list or adds them back.
 Black = unallocated.